Murder of Yvonne Fletcher: Relations between Britain and Libya

 From 1979 there had been no Libyan ambassador appointed to the United Kingdom.
 A "Revolutionary Committee" was in control of the Libyan embassy in London, located at 5 St James's Square; the embassy was renamed the "People's Bureau".
-In 1980 Libya's leader, Muammar Gaddafi—the Chairman of the Revolutionary Command Council—saw many exiles from Libya as traitors and had given orders for several of them to be murdered.
+In 1980 Libya's leader Muammar Gaddafi—the Chairman of the Revolutionary Command Council—saw many exiles from Libya as traitors and had given orders for several of them to be murdered.
 On his instructions, bombs were planted in London newsagents that sold newspapers critical of Gaddafi.
 Moussa Koussa was appointed as Secretary of the Libyan People's Bureau in London in 1979.
 He was expelled from the UK in 1980, after stating in an interview with The Times that the Libyan government planned to murder two opponents of Gaddafi's government living in the UK.
 The Lord Privy Seal, Sir Ian Gilmour, told the House of Commons that the government wished "to maintain good relations with Libya", but that "we are making it clear that the Libyan authorities must understand what can and cannot be done under the law of the United Kingdom, and that criminal actions in the United Kingdom must cease".

 After several murders of Gaddafi's political opponents in the UK in 1980, there was a decrease in activity until 1983, when the Libyan General People's Congress—the country's legislature—began a campaign against what they saw as the bourgeois habits of staff at several of the People's Bureaux, particularly the office in London.
 In February 1983 the bureau chief and cultural attaché were recalled to Libya and replaced with a four-man committee of students who had all been involved in revolutionary activities in Libya.
 Soon after they were appointed, they gave a press conference at which they threatened action against Libyan dissidents.
 On 10 and 11 March 1984 there were a series of bomb attacks in London and Manchester targeted at critics of the Gaddafi regime.
 The Libyan government denied being involved, but on 16 March the British government deported five Libyans said to be connected to the attacks.

 Vienna convention and diplomatic protection

 The protection of diplomats and their official premises is based on the Vienna Convention on Diplomatic Relations 1961, an international treaty; it was signed by 141 countries, including the UK and Libya.
 It was incorporated into UK law in the Diplomatic Privileges Act 1964.
-Among other measures, the act protects diplomats from prosecution for any crime unless the diplomat's home country waives his right to immunity.
+Among other measures, the act protects diplomats from prosecution for any crime unless the diplomat's home country waives their right to immunity.
 A country can declare a diplomat from another state to be persona non grata, and demand that they leave the country, but no other action can be taken against them.
 Diplomatic premises are also protected from entry by the police or security services, unless given permission by the country's ambassador.